JohnnysEmporium/TemplateWizard/README.md

 ## How to change notification color or add latest update:

-1. Open 'output.docx', replace the notification with the one you want to update or "Drag and Drop" notification e-mail to MSG folder
+~~1.
+Open 'output.docx', replace the notification with the one you want to update or "Drag and Drop" notification e-mail to MSG folder~~
-2. Run 'Template Wizard.exe'
+~~2.
+Run 'Template Wizard.exe'~~
-3. Select 'Change Color of existing one or add update'
-4. Select color or press ALT+6 on the Incident website and choose 'Add latest update to notification' to add latest update
+~~3.
+Select 'Change Color of existing one or add update'~~ ~~4.
+Select color or press ALT+6 on the Incident website and choose 'Add latest update to notification' to add latest update~~

 ## Remarks:

 Dont populate your clipboard between pressing ALT+5/ALT+6 and creating a notification.
 Template Wizard uses your clipboard data to fill the template

-For ease of access, you can create a shortcut for 'MSG' folder and 'TemplateWizard.exe' on your desktop
+For ease of access, you can create a shortcut for 'Messages' folder and 'TemplateWizard.exe' on your desktop